 “There are many Muslims living here now and we’re taking in lots of refugees every year.
 Anything that helps them to settle in is a good thing.
 I suppose a few emojis won’t hurt anybody.
 Is this really newsworthy?
 I’ve got Brexit to deal with you know.”

 Apple’s European Head of PR and Religious Outreach, Brett Summersby told us;

 “Christian emojis are being used less and less every year whilst the use of Islamic symbology, particularly in Europe, is booming.
 You wouldn’t believe how many more people are using the little brown chap with the turban every year, it’s incredible.
 So we thought it was time to do something to better reflect the religious beliefs of our users.
 I mean we’ve all seen the pictures of refugees, they’ve ALL got iPhones.
 I’ve seen the numbers, trust me, soon we’ll all be using them.”

-When we pointed out that we’d always assumed ?? was a Sikh.
+When we pointed out that we’d always assumed the emoji with a turban was a Sikh.
 Brett stared blankly at us for a moment before quietly leaving the room.